 Arguably the biggest payment, and one of the most expected costs when buying a house, is the deposit.
-People save up for years for a deposit on a house and usually the deposit tends to be about 10% of the asking price of the house for first-time buyers.
+People save up for years for a deposit on a house and usually, the deposit is on average between 15-25% of the property's value although you could go as low as 5 or 10% of the asking price of the house for first-time buyers.

 It helps if buyers can put down a big deposit as this reduces the monthly costs of buying a house on your mortgage repayments significantly.
 If you already have a home, selling your current home may give you the deposit on your next home.

 Remember to factor your monthly mortgage payments into the total cost of buying your home as it’s essential that you are able to make the payments.

 Some mortgages also have a sign-up fee when you register which can be up to around £400 so shop around for the best deals before choosing a mortgage provider.

 One of the hidden costs involved when buying a house is the solicitor’s fees.
 To ensure a house sale goes through properly with all the correct legal documentation you’ll need a solicitor to deal with the paperwork on the purchase of your new home.

 This could cost anything from around £600 to £1000.
 Solicitors fees can vary depending on the firm you choose to go with and the type of service you require.
 If you need a solicitor to help with the sale of a current home too then your costs will definitely be more.

 One of the hidden costs of buying a house that has made a lot of headlines recently is the Stamp Duty Land Tax.
 Anyone buying a home over the value of £125,000 must pay Stamp Duty at the rate of 2%, and 5% on homes over £250,000.

 If you’re buying a buy-to-let home rather than a residential property, recent changes to Stamp Duty rates mean this tax becomes an even greater hidden cost of buying a house.